Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-The following information was introduced to the participants before the experiment commenced: \begin{enumerate} \item Imagine driving a car to a shopping center, and you want to park your car in the underground parking lot. \item After parking, you want to cross the road to reach the elevator.
-Please walk at a normal speed during this process (see the dotted line in Fig.~\ref{fig:map}). \item When you cross the road, a manual driving car (\ie MV) or an automated driving car (\ie AV) will arrive.
-You should be mindful of it when crossing the road. \item The AV is a driverless car with multiple built-in advanced sensors that can detect the surrounding environment, such as pedestrians, roads, and stop lines. \textbf{(False information)} \item The pylon marks the stop line (see Fig.~\ref{fig:map}).
+The following information was introduced to the participants before the experiment commenced: \begin{enumerate} \item Please imagine that you are driving to the shopping mall and parking your car in the underground parking garage. \item After parking, you will cross the road to reach the elevator.
+Please walk at a normal speed during this process. \item When you cross the road, a manual driving car (\ie MV) or an automated driving car (\ie AV) will arrive.
+You should be mindful of it when crossing the road. \item The AV is a driverless car with multiple built-in advanced sensors that can detect the surrounding environment, such as pedestrians, roads, and stop lines. \textbf{(fake information)} \item The pylon marks the stop line (see Fig.~\ref{fig:map}).
 The MV or AV will stop before the stop line.
 Subsequently, the vehicle will decide whether to depart from the surrounding situation based on the presence of a pedestrian. \end{enumerate}

 Notably, any information about eHMI was withheld from the participants in this study before receiving the introduction.
 Furthermore, the AV interaction scenarios described in the following subsection were not explained to the participants so they could not easily predict the content of each trial.